Quantum Field Theory in de Sitter Universe: Ambient Space Formalism: Massless quantum field theory

 This field equation is similar to the $\xi$-space field equation (\ref{xiesegau}) for $j=p$, and is invariant under the transformation

 The homogeneous degrees of this field are: $ \lambda=0, -3$.
 The constant solution $(\lambda_1=0, \;(x\cdot\xi)^0=$constant), poses the zero mode problem.
 With just one solution $(\lambda_2=-3,\; (x\cdot\xi)^{-3} )$, one cannot establish a proper covariant quantum field operator on the Hilbert space-constructed on an UIR of the dS group \cite{al,gareta,alfo}.
 One cannot obtain a massless minimally coupled scalar field and its two-point function, by replacing the parameter $\nu$ of a massive field in the principal series representation with the $\nu= \pm\frac{3i}{2}$, since such replacement would cause a singularity in the normalization constant $c_{0,\nu}$, in the sense that such field operator is not in a correspondence with an UIR of the dS group.
-Nevertheless, one can associate a massless minimally coupled scalar field with an indecomposable representation of the dS group and conclude the relevant field operator as follows.
+Nevertheless, one can associate a massless minimally coupled scalar field with an indecomposable representation of the dS group \cite{gareta}.
 Using these two following identities